RobinLinus/coins-legacy/notes/coins-protocol.md

 It is a very nice property to have all necessary data always available within Bitcoin's blockchain.
 To avoid data withholding attacks, all funding transactions must contain their punishment transaction in an `OP_RETURN` output.
 The punishment transaction is compressible.
 We know upfront:
-- The input ( the funding transaction )
+- The only input ( the funding transaction )
+- The only output
-- The output ( the full amount goes to `0x00....00` )
+  - the full amount of the funding TX
+  - recipient address is a global constant like `0x00....00`
-- The timelock ( i.e. 1 year )
+- The timelock is a global constant like 1 year

-- What we do not know yet:
+What we do not know yet:
 - the covenant signature `(R,s)`
 - the covenant key
 - validator key
 - redeem key

 Let's recall the collateral contract: